ayaka14732/TransCan/README.md

 The model architecture of this project is based on [ayaka14732/bart-base-jax](https://github.com/ayaka14732/bart-base-jax).
 This project is supported by Cloud TPUs from Google's [TPU Research Cloud](https://sites.research.google/trc/about/) (TRC).

+A technical report (early draft) is published on [Overleaf](https://www.overleaf.com/read/yfkhmjvycjdx).

 ## Inference

 To use this model directly, follow the instructions below.